indradb/indradb/README.md

 A graph database written in rust.
 This software is in the alpha state.

+IndraDB consists of an HTTP server an underlying library.
+Most users would use the HTTP server - either communicating with it directly, or using a [client library](https://github.com/indradb/python-client).
+For convenience, the HTTP server is available as pre-compiled binaries as releases.
+But if you're a rust developer that wants to embed a graph database directly in your application, you can use the [library](https://github.com/indradb/indradb/tree/master/lib).

 ## Features

 * Support for directed and typed graphs.